 Address: 2001 N Clark St, Chicago, IL 60614

 Lincoln Park Zoo is one of the most well-established zoos in the United States.
-It boasts a wide collection of animals for children and family members to visit and is dedicated to the conservation of animals and the precious ecosystem.
+It boasts a wide collection of animals for children and family members to visit and is dedicated to conserving animals and the precious ecosystem.

 Some of the many majestic animals on display include African lions, polar bears, African penguins, camels, rhinos, and even Madagascar hissing cockroaches!
-You can also explore a wide variety of plants and gardens with the entire family on a grand day out at this terrific zoo!
+You can also explore various plants and gardens with the entire family on a grand day at this terrific zoo!

 21. Visit the Shedd Aquarium